 One of the most frustrating elements of taking paid surveys is being disqualified mid-way through being questioned.

-This happens because the brands commissioning the surveys are looking for results for certain demographics only and if you don’t fit the criteria for what they’re looking for, you’ll be disqualified or ‘screened out’.
+Disqualifications happen because the brands commissioning the surveys are looking for results from certain demographics only and if you don’t fit the criteria for what they’re looking for, you’ll be disqualified or ‘screened out’.

 You might wonder why you’re even offered the survey in the first place then, especially if the qualifying questions are all about details you’ve already disclosed in your profile.